jcampbell18/py_invoicing/README.md

     - create SKU system to avoid retyping
     - to do list for the website (changelog)

-Today: After just graduating in August 2020 from Eastern Washington University (EWU) with a Bachelor's Degree in Computer Science and User Experience Design Certificate, I am searching for a career opportunity.
+Current: After just graduating in August 2020 from Eastern Washington University (EWU) with a Bachelor's Degree in Computer Science and User Experience Design Certificate, I am searching for a career opportunity.
 Of course they want to see stuff that I have done (not homework assignments).
 I would be embarassed to show them this old project, so I am doing a major overhaul on it.
 I am attempting to do the Back-end in Golang and/or Django (as 2 separate projects).
 Ultimately, I will integrate Amazon Web Services into this as well.

 Tools: